astrochoupe/acquisition-delay/README.md

     0,[02:47:20.867],33.000,22.000
     1,[02:47:20.907],63.000,0.0000

+An example file is given in the src/main/config folder.

 # Usage

 By default, a file with the name **lightCurve.csv** is searched in the directory as the jar file.